 Note that you will pay three separate fees when selling on Etsy.
 On every sale, Etsy will take a 5% commission.
 When customers pay through Etsy Payments, Etsy takes an additional 3%.
 There is also a $0.20 fee for every listing you post in your Etsy shop, which must be paid regardless of if the item sells.

 If you are interested in knowing more about Etsy, a great place to start is my in-depth guide to How to Sell on Etsy and Make Money.
 And if you want some ideas of what you can sell, here are 15 Things To Sell On Etsy for Money.

 PERFECT FOR: New items like electronics, board games, or used books.

 Amazon is by far the largest e-commerce site in the world.
-In the US alone, Amazon receives over 213 million unique visitors every month – more than two-thirds of the entire country’s population!
+In the US alone, Amazon receives nearly 230 million unique visitors every month – more than two-thirds of the entire country’s population!
 In fact, Amazon accounts for half of the total e-commerce sales in the US.

 A large part of the advantage of selling on Amazon is the brand name – everybody knows Amazon, and listing your products there allows you to appropriate this built-in recognition.

 Of course, you will pay for the privilege.
 Amazon takes between 8-15% of the final sales price, depending on what you sell.
 You will also have to choose between an individual seller’s account, which adds a flat fee of $0.99 per sale, or a professional account, which eliminates the fee, but costs you $39.99 per month.